 When Cate Sayers, the founder of e.motion 21, first asked me about my interest in being one of the mothers who they wanted to cover for their documentary, I was a little apprehensive since I didn’t know what they had in mind and if their vision about the portrayal of disability in media matched mine.
 But once I got to know that Cate was a mother and had founded this amazing dance and fitness group for children with Down syndrome, I was sold.
 She wanted to make a short film based on the travels and experiences of her group to Chennai, India for the World Down Syndrome Congress.
-This project got even bigger when Mitu – another parent and the founder/director of Melbourne Film Festival – and Onir – the national award winning director – joined.
+This project got even bigger when Mitu – another parent and the founder/director of the Melbourne Film Festival – and Onir – the national award-winning director – joined.
 With Dr. Rekha Ramachandran also being on board, it was obvious that this little documentary would touch more hearts than we originally thought.

 The documentary also wanted to explore the universalities of emotions without glorifying them and that is a balance which is hard to achieve.
 It took Onir – the director – almost one full year to speak to these 6 diverse families, understand, and put together their journey for the world to see, without any cues or emotional influence.